MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

    code Program.cs
     ```

 1. In the code file, note the existing statements that have been added at the top of the file to import the necessary SDK namespaces.
-Then, under the comment **Add references**, add the following code to reference the namespaces in the libraries you installed previously:
+Then, find the comment **Add references**, and add the following code to reference the namespaces in the libraries you installed previously:

     **Python**

-    ```
+    ```python
    from dotenv import load_dotenv from azure.identity import DefaultAzureCredential from azure.ai.projects import AIProjectClient